ethereum-attestation-service/eas-docs-site/docs/tutorials/attestSchema.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Make an attestation
+# Make an Attestation
 Making an attestation allows anyone to attest with any [Attestation Schema](https://easscan.com/schemas) registered with EAS.
 You can make attestations using the API or the UI builder on the [EASScan website](https://easscan.com/attestation/create).

 :::tip You must have a wallet connected to use the Make Attestation UI